-At 10 ^-5 seconds protons and neutrons are formed from quarks.
+At 10 ^-5 seconds: protons and neutrons are formed from quarks.
 Within the first 300 seconds of the existence of the universe, the elements helium, lithium, and heavy hydrogen (deuterium and Helium 3) form from the protons and neutrons by a process called nucleosynthesis.

-Nucleosynthesis is the theory that accurately predicts the abundances of elements and isotopes measured in the primeval samples of the universe (i.e., in the oldest stars and high-red shifted gas clouds).
-The abundance of deuterium plays a special role in this process: It’s measured value implies that ordinary matter amounts to 4.9% of the total energy density in the universe (the remainder is dark energy and matter).
+Nucleosynthesis is the theory that accurately predicts the abundances of elements and isotopes measured in the primeval samples of the universe i.e., in the oldest stars and high-red shifted gas clouds.
+The abundance of deuterium plays a special role in this process: Its measured value implies that ordinary matter amounts to 4.9% of the total energy density in the universe (the remainder is dark energy and matter).
 This agrees with the data collected by Planck from the CMBR.
-This is an amazing triumph as two completely different measurements, one built on nuclear physics when the universe was a second old and the other based on atomic physics when the universe was 380 000 years old) agree with one another.
+This is an amazing triumph as two completely different measurements, one built on nuclear physics when the universe was a second old and the other based on atomic physics when the universe was 380 000 years old, agree with one another.
 This verification is a strong indication that our model of the universe is accurate.

-So let's take a look at our universe from this era.
+So, let's take a look at our universe from this era.
 You've probably heard the old adage, "a picture is worth a thousand words."
 Well, in this case, the pictures is worth roughly 900 million dollars.
 I am talking about ESO's Planck Satellite and its "baby snapshot" of the universe i.e., the cosmic microwave background radiation (CMB).
 This image reveals the age, density, geometry, and overall composition of the entire early universe.
 On top of this, the image provides evidence supporting inflationary cosmology via the information that we can extract from it.
 In essence, quantum fluctuations causing temperature differences in this inflation field (on the subatomic scale) get exponentially blown up to astrophysical sizes.
 The most remarkable thing about this is that observations of the cosmic microwave background radiation (from WMAP and ESO's Planck observatory) agree with the prediction of inflation, providing the strongest evidence for this theory yet.

-380, 000 years when the nearly uniform soup cooled to about 3000 Kelvin, atoms formed nuclei and electrons.
+380, 000 years: when the nearly uniform soup cooled to about 3000 Kelvin, atoms formed nuclei and electrons.
 Photons ceased to scatter and streamed through space unhindered, turning the prior opaque universe into one with visible light.

 100 million years: the limit of current observations, that is, the highest red-shifted objects detectable (the oldest objects that we can see) are at a time of when the universe was 600 million years old.
 Two future projects that have already begun construction, the James Webb Space Telescope and the Square Kilometer Array, are specifically designed to shed some light on this era and (hopefully) bring the dark ages to an end.

-9 billion years, our solar system forms (yay us!).
+9 billion years:our solar system forms (yay us!).

-10 billion years is when dark energy, a mysterious force that cosmologists have yet to wholly pin down, starts to accelerate.
+10 billion years: when dark energy, a mysterious force that cosmologists have yet to wholly pin down, starts to accelerate.
 At 20 billion years the Milky Way will collide with the Andromeda galaxy (our solar system, or at least the inner planets, will be gone by that time, due to the sun's rapid expansion that will come once it exhausts its supply of fuel for nuclear fusion.)

 Looking to the Future:

 The ultimate fate of our universe hinges on dark energy.
-If the universe continues to grow at about the same pace, this will result in all the last stars burning out in about 100 trillion years (so we've got some time left, anyways).
+If the universe continues to grow at about the same pace, this will result in all the last stars burning out in about 100 trillion years (so we've got some time left anyway).
 If this is true, at 30 billion years all other galaxies are pulled from our view and all evidence of the big bang is lost forever (it may be possible that future astronomers could deduce its existence using a few methods...but hopefully we keep good records).